ibm-cloud-docs/dns-svcs/update-access-req.md

 |No action | The request times out if you take no action after 7 days elapse.|
 {: caption="Owner states" caption-side="bottom"}

-## Updating an access request using the UI
+## Updating an access request in the UI
 {: #ui-update-access-req}
 {: ui}